 This understanding is born out of over 20 years of research.
-Research that was initially driven by an interest in understanding what sets high achieving individuals apart from the rest and has evolved into a desire to pinpoint and understand the dynamics that exist within certain environments that result in very high performance amongst the individuals within those environments.
+Research that was initially driven by Andrew’s interest in understanding what sets high achieving individuals apart from the rest and has evolved into a desire to pinpoint and understand the dynamics that exist within certain environments that result in very high performance amongst the individuals within those environments.

 The High Performance Environmental Structure (HPES™) is a way of explaining the circumstances that exist when high performance is stimulated in a population

 Leadership decision making tool that clarifies the leader’s next moves in the quest for improvement in human high performance

 On-line training resource to support the HPES™ philosophy